'Freedom Parade': Drawing in Sketchbook

 'Stroll the Garden Gallery': Abstract Drawing in Sketchbook

-Drawing Tools in order of above photo:
+Drawing Tools in order of the above photo:

 Black EnerGel 0,7mm ball metal point,

-White uni-ball Signo Broad,
+White Uni-Ball Signo Broad,

-Yellow Ochre 383 Faber-Castel Pencil Crayon,
+Yellow Ochre 383 Faber-Castell Pencil Crayon,

 Pink Transfer Pencil,